 4.1 Proposed Model

-In its basic form, we can define production processes as a set of activities that takes raw input and transforms it into consumable outputs.
+In its basic form, we can define production processes as a set of activities that take raw input and transforms it into consumable outputs.

 We can then break up those activities into different, specialized stages.

-Each stage takes a product that’s still a Work-In-Progress (WIP), adds value to it, and pushes the modified WIP to the next stage.
+Each stage takes a product that’s still a Work-In-Progress (WIP), adds value, and pushes the modified WIP to the next stage.

-Once the process is completed, the product would have increased in value by an amount that we will call:
+Once the process is completed, the product will have increased in value by an amount that we will call:

 The Six Sigma model introduces the notion of opportunity.
 A complex product is one where more than one thing could go wrong.
 Each “thing” that can go wrong is one opportunity.